dipeshshahgit/valet-parking-dipeshshah/README.md

 1. The given list is in sorted order of events for given vehicle with license number, Vehicle must enter into parking lot on timestamp x and may leave on y timestamp where y >= x;

-2. Assuming event list has historic data, events in the epoch time range of ( 0 to LONG.MAX_VALUE ) is supported
+2. Assuming event list has historic data, events in the epoch time range of ( 0 to LONG.MAX_VALUE ) are supported.

-3. A vehicle can't enter into parking lot twice before exiting i.e The parking ticket is calculated based on subsequent exit event followed by enter from the given list.
-The program will throw an exception if the vehicle entered twice before exiting.
+3. A vehicle can't "Enter" into parking lot more than once before exiting i.e The parking ticket is calculated based on subsequent "Exit" event followed by "Enter" from the given list.
+The program will throw an exception if the vehicle entered more than once before exiting.

-4. A vehicle can't exit from parking lot twice before entering again i.e The parking ticket is calculated based on subsequent exit event followed by enter from the given list.
-The program will throw an exception if the vehicle exited twice before entering.
+4. A vehicle can't "Exit" from parking lot more than once before entering again i.e The parking ticket is calculated based on subsequent "Enter" and "Exit" from the given list.
+The program will throw an exception if the vehicle exited before Entering.

-5. If the vehicle exit event timestamp <= enter event timestamp, we return 0 parking ticket charge.
+5. If the vehicle "Exit" event timestamp <= "Enter" event timestamp, we will remove car from parking but return 0 parking ticket charge.

-6. The program is designed considering Valet Parking lots MAX_CAPACITY may not be greater than 1 million for each Vehicle type.
-However futhter optimisation is possible and will be needed in case we want to extent upto INTEGER.MAX_VALUE capacity, we would achieve this optimisation by dynamically initializing the free ParkingSpots based on capacity.
+6. The program is designed to handle maximum INTEGER.MAX_VALUE parking slots i.e 2147483647 per vehicle type.

-7. The program assumes 1st line of every input file is capacity and following lines only have "Enter" and "Exit" events.
+7. The program assumes 1st line of every input file is capacity of Vehicle Lot and following lines only have "Enter" and "Exit" events.

 8. Program will throw an error/exception if the event is not recognized.
-The program can be extended to support more events and also the comparison of event command can be relaxed however events must be storngly typed i.e "Enter" and "Exit" for current version of the submission.
+The program can be extended to support more events and also the comparison of event command can be relaxed however events must be strongly typed i.e only "Enter" and "Exit" events from file will be recognized for this version of the submission.

-9. If the given event is errors or invalid, Program will throw an error and continue processing other events.
+9. If program encounters unrecognized event then it will throw an error/Exception and it will continue processing other subsequent events.

 10. Program strictly expect filepath as an argument, It will throw an error if no file is passed or more than 1 file are passed.

+11. Input file must contain space between parking capacity, Each event in file should be separated by new line.

 ## Project Structure & Notes